anyaevostinar/SymbulationEmp/RefactorDEV_README.md

 [x] Get scheduler working
 [x] Get host reproduction working (with no point requirement) [x] Get mutator working
-[ ] Get tasks working (and hosts completing them and reproducing) [ ] Move code from World's ProcessHost back into Host (make sure tests relevant to just hosts are now passing) [ ] Get data tracking working
+[x] Get tasks working (and hosts completing them and getting points) [ ] Get all host tests working with new setup
+[ ] Get data tracking working
 [ ] Check that is everything outside of symbionts and special interactions [ ] Get symbionts existing (no interaction)